1.0: Editor overview

 Creating a configuration

-Most of the configuration work happens in the right Configuration panel.
-Whenever Grid is plugged into Grid Editor the configuration of the selected/default control element is loaded into Editor from Grid memory and becomes editable in the right panel named Grid Configuration.
+Designing your own configuration is done inside the Configuration panel on the right.
+Whenever Grid is plugged into Grid Editor the configuration of the selected/default control element is loaded into Editor from Grid memory and becomes editable.

 - The changes are sent to the hardware after making them in Editor, so you can try them in action.